Troubleshooting Common Problems with an Air Conditioner Condenser

 If a motor run capacitor is faulty or damaged, the outdoor condensing fan motor may stop running as it is required.
 Check the motor run capacitor, test if it is working.
 Replace it with a new capacitor if it is damaged or faulty.

 Start troubleshooting the air conditioner by checking the thermostat.
 It should be on cool and always set lower than the room temperature.
-Incorrect setting on the thermostat easily makes the device not to regulate temperature as needed.
+Incorrect settings on the thermostat easily make the device not regulate temperature as needed.
 If the thermostat is set correctly but does not work, replace it with a new one.